New Darnytskyi Bridge

-Already in operation, the bridge complex currently lacks road connection ramps from some directions which are still under construction.
+operated in reduced capacity for months before, lacking road connection ramps from some directions.
 Additional railroad links to match the new bridges' capacity are also being constructed.
 The bridge's expected capacity is 60,000 vehicles and 120 pairs of trains per day, which will serve as a major relief for both the Kyiv road and bridge network and as well as Ukraine's Ukrzaliznytsia national rail system.